 Milja Laurila (b.
 1982 in Helsinki, Finland) graduated with an MA in Photography from Aalto University in Helsinki in 2010.

 Laurila uses found photographs as material for her work.
-Medical archives and antiquarian bookshops are her treasure troves.
-Milja Laurila is interested in the relationship between words and images and in the recontextualization of archival photographs and texts.
-“What will happen to the scientific images when they are detached from their original contexts?
+She is interested in the relationship between words and images and in the recontextualization of archival scientific photographs and texts.
+“What will happen to these images when they are detached from their original contexts?
 Do they forget what they once were proof of?”, Laurila asks.
 By leaving out the captions, she places the images in a new situation: “I give them a chance to speak for themselves, with a voice of their own”, Laurila explains.